miklevin/MikeLev.in/index.md

     *   Building custom SEO tools: Leveraging Pipulate for data analysis, visualization, and reporting.
     *   Integrating with APIs: Accessing and analyzing SEO data with vendor products.
     *   Real-world applications: Case studies and examples of Pipulate in action.
+    *   Discussion on the pipeline pattern's application in SEO automation, drawing parallels with Unix pipes and data processing workflows.

 **Epilogue: The Ballad of the Pipemaster**